NC Medicaid: Are New Mexico and NC Medicaid Providers Fraternal Twins? At Least, When It Comes to PCG!

 Does it matter to you, my reader, that all this hullaballoo is occurring on taxpayer money?
 And Medicaid state and federal money.
 Our tax dollars are paying PCG.

-Posted on July 18, 2013, in Administrative Remedies, Beth Wood, DHHS, Division of Medical Assistance, Health Care Providers and Services, Injunctions, Lawsuit, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Audits, Medicaid Billing, Medicaid Recoupment, North Carolina, OAH, Office of State Auditor, PCG, Post-Payment Reviews, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Tax Dollars, Tentative Notices of Overpayment and tagged Audit, DHHS, Division of Medical Assistance, DMA, Health care provider, Lawsuits against PCG, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Audits, Medicaid Provider, New Mexico, North Carolina, North Carolina Department of Health and Human Services, PCG, Post-Payment Review, Public Consulting Group, Taxpayor's Money, Tentative Notice of Overpayment, Witholding of Medicaid Funds.
+Posted on July 18, 2013, in Administrative Remedies, Beth Wood, Division of Medical Assistance, Health Care Providers and Services, Injunctions, Lawsuit, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Audits, Medicaid Billing, Medicaid Recoupment, NC DHHS, North Carolina, OAH, Office of State Auditor, Post-Payment Reviews, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Tax Dollars, Tentative Notices of Overpayment and tagged Audit, Division of Medical Assistance, DMA, Health care provider, Lawsuits against PCG, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Audits, Medicaid Provider, NC DHHS, New Mexico, North Carolina, North Carolina Department of Health and Human Services, PCG, Post-Payment Review, Public Consulting Group, Taxpayor's Money, Tentative Notice of Overpayment, Witholding of Medicaid Funds.
 Bookmark the permalink.
 6 Comments.